Dear fellow practitioners,

 There are golden nuggets to be gleaned from these folks, for sure.
 And I’ve harvested several of those nuggets.
 But I’ve put my own twist on things and made it all work.

 There’s nothing wrong with being an extrovert!
 The world needs them.
-But if, like Laine and me, you’re more interested in growth without unabashed self-promotion and relentless marketing, we can show you how things go down here at Healthful Elements.
+But if, like me, you’re more interested in growth without unabashed self-promotion and relentless marketing, I can show you how things go down here at Healthful Elements.
 (I know, not all extroverts are unabashed and relentless…)

 According to the great Paul Jarvis, “Everyone is buying up digital land and staking a claim on some expertise they’ve got that will quadruple your audience and monetize your passions.
 The problem with this situation is much like the real Gold Rush: it’s mostly hype and bullshit.”